booski/simple-forms/README.md

 ## Templates

 All form templates must be placed in the `templates` directory and have the extension `.form`.
 Any non-matching files will be ignored.
+The ID of a template in the database is the filename without the `.form` extension.

 ### Template syntax